 Funding Priorities of the Faculty of Native Studies

 The Faculty of Native Studies at the University of Alberta is a leader in teaching, research and education concerning Indigenous peoples and understanding their histories and contemporary realities.
-The Faculty of Native Studies is the University of Alberta’s longest running, most successful Aboriginal engagement initiative.
+The Faculty of Native Studies is the University of Alberta’s longest running, most successful Indigenous engagement initiative.
 The Faculty’s interdisciplinary programs and service to community rest on a foundation of deep respect for the knowledge and traditions of Canada’s First Peoples, and their place in contemporary Canada.
-It provides a common ground for Aboriginal and non-Aboriginal student to explore and critically examine the historical and contemporary relations that concern Aboriginal peoples that impact all facets of Canadian society.
+It provides a common ground for Indigenous and non-Indigenous students to explore and critically examine the historical and contemporary relations that concern Indigenous peoples that impact all facets of Canadian society.

 Through consultation and needs assessment, the Faculty has identified the following leading priorities for charitable giving.
 We encourage our alumni and friends to consider these when contemplating a gift in support of Native Studies.

-The Faculty of Native Studies seeks to develop sustained financial support for the Aboriginal Governance and Partnership program to bridge the leadership gap that exists among Aboriginal and non-Aboriginal organizations.
-The program empowers students to develop the necessary understanding, competencies, tools and techniques to effectively lead, work and partner with Aboriginal and non-Aboriginal businesses, communities, organizations and government.
-Its focus is on the development of knowledge while increasing analytical and applied skills suited to the unique governance issues and opportunities facing Aboriginal peoples and their non-Aboriginal partners.
+The Faculty of Native Studies seeks to develop sustained financial support for the Indigenous Governance and Partnership program to bridge the leadership gap that exists among Indigenous and non-Indigenous organizations.
+The program empowers students to develop the necessary understanding, competencies, tools and techniques to effectively lead, work and partner with Indigenous and non-Indigenous businesses, communities, organizations and government.
+Its focus is on the development of knowledge while increasing analytical and applied skills suited to the unique governance issues and opportunities facing Indigenous peoples and their non-Indigenous partners.

 “I never expected a University program to encourage me to ask tough questions, to be critical of current realities, to reshape and re-imagine the way I see the world.
 This new knowledge and experience has fostered a confidence in me that I can help create the change Aboriginal people seek and indeed, this is exactly what I intend to do as I continue in my studies.”